 In Windows Operating system, they have some useful networking command to use in command line to troubleshoot network or get information about network issue.
 I will explain 4 very useful command in windows command prompt.
 To access into command prompt on Windows10, go to windows search box, type ‘cmd’ and press enter.

-- ipconfig /all – This command will display detail information of IP including DNS and DHCP server address.
+- Command that will display detail information of IP including DNS and DHCP server address: ipconfig /all

 ping google.com or ping 192.168.1.1

 Now we move into the next command.
 Our next command is tracert command.
 The syntax is tracert with target host or website address.
 This is actually traceroute command but in Windows we type it as ‘tracert’.

 Trace route is network diagnostic tool for displaying the route (path) and measuring transit delay of packets across the IP network.
 When we traceroute to any server such as google server, we will see how many routers it actually cross to reach the destination.
 The number along with path that shows are called hops.